- View Offline

 - Understanding families and groups versus blocks

 - Using links instead of Xrefs

 Skill Level Intermediate

-Hi, my name is Paul F. Aubin, and I would like to welcome you to Migrating from AutoCAD to Revit.
-This course is designed to help you, the seasoned AutoCAD user, make a smooth migration to the Revit software and workflow.
+- [Voiceover] Hi.
+My name is Paul F. Aubin, and I'd like to welcome you to Migrating from AutoCAD to Revit.
+This course is designed to help you, the seasoned AutoCAD user make a smooth migration to the Revit software and workflow.
 I'll start by presenting an overview of the fundamental differences in the AutoCAD and Revit workflows.
-Next, I will show you how to configure Revit's overall program options and break down the differences and similarities in the user interface of both programs.
-Addressing many core AutoCAD features, such as Layers, Express, and the Command Line, we will discuss how each of these has a counterpart or an alternative in the Revit workflow.
+Next, I'll show you how to configure Revit's overall program options and break down the differences and similarities in the user interface of both programs.
+Addressing many core AutoCAD features, such as layers, Xrefs and the command line, we'll discuss how each of these has a counterpart or an alternative in the Revit workflow.

-I'll show you how you could import AutoCAD drawings into Revit and even export Revit project views back out to AutoCAD drawings.
-So if you're ready to begin seeing what benefits await you in your transition to Revit, you have come to the right place.
+I'll show you how you can import AutoCAD drawings into Revit and even export Revit project views back out to AutoCAD drawings.
+So if you're ready to begin seeing what benefits await you in your transition to Revit, you've come to the right place.
 Let's get started.